sjorsvanheuveln/express-react-boilerplate/README.md

 4. React Router:
   a. exact path = '/' will only! render this component on this path
   b. so /profile won't be e.g.
+5. Css/Bootstrap
+  a.
+CSS is not being purged!
+  b.
+How to properly implement Bootstrap
+  c.

 ## To Do ##
 * React Routing